 These drugs are most effective if people take them as soon as the rash appears.

-Shingles refer to a painful rash that the herpes zoster virus causes.
-The first symptoms are usually pain, tingling, or itching on the skin.
+Shingles causes a painful rash that typically affects one side of the body.
+Before the rash appears, a person may first experience pain, tingling, or itching on the skin.

-Next, a rash of macules, which might look like burns, will appear.
+A rash of macules may then appear.
 Over time, the macules will turn into painful blisters that rupture, scab over, and dry out.

 People may experience pain and other symptoms for up to 12 months after the rash disappears.